CharlieJCJ/CharlieJCJ-new.github.io/_pages/about.md

 Hello, visitor!
 I’m Charlie.
 Thank you for taking a moment to visit my personal page.

 Currently, I am a **third year undergrad at UC Berkeley, majoring in [Computer Science](https://guide.berkeley.edu/undergraduate/degree-programs/computer-science/#abouttheprogramtext) and [Data Science](http://guide.berkeley.edu/undergraduate/degree-programs/data-science/#majorrequirementstext)**.
 You can find my coursework [here](https://charliejcj.github.io/coursework/).
 Born in San Jose but raised in the bustling metropolis of Shanghai, I spent a good part of my formative years amidst its vibrant energy.
-In my academic pursuits, I have developed a keen interest in generative modeling, AI safety, and curious about AGI problems, hoping to make more robust general autonomous systems with little human supervision.
-Currently, I'm a research intern at Tencent YouTu Lab, working on adversarial machine learning problems in computer vision, specifically in adversarial attacks in facial related applications.
-There're quite some topics that I'm currently following & exploring, here's a few: **LLM security, LLM + Education, AI + Music**.
+In my academic pursuits, I have developed interest in generative modeling, AI safety, and curious about AGI problems, hoping to create safer, more responsible, robust AI.
+Previously, I was a research intern at Tencent YouTu Lab, working on adversarial machine learning problems in computer vision, specifically in adversarial attacks in facial related applications.
+There're quite some topics that I'm currently following & exploring, here's a few: **Trustworthy AI, LLM security, LLM w/ tool use, LLM + Education, AI + Music**.

 A significant part of my educational journey has been my **love for [teaching](https://charliejcj.github.io/teaching/) and pedagogical theories**.
 I am an avid proponent of the Concrete-Representational-Abstract, Socratic Teaching, and Multisensory Learning methodologies.

-Outside the sphere of academia, I have been involved in the fast-paced environment of SaaS startups.
-As a former founding software engineer for [Markit.AI](https://www.markit.ai), I had the privilege of working on image saliency detection for pre-launch analytics as part of the esteemed Skydeck Pad-13 Program.
+Outside the sphere of academia, I have been involved in the fast-paced SaaS startups.
+As a former founding software engineer for [Markit.AI](https://www.markit.ai), I had the privilege of working on image saliency detection for pre-launch analytics as part of the Skydeck Pad-13 Program.

-When I’m not steeped in academics or professional endeavors, I indulge in various activities.
-[Creating music](https://soundcloud.com/charlie-cheng-jie-ji), teaching, partaking in outdoor events, playing Texas Hold’em poker, and exploring diverse cuisines are some of my passions.
+Also, **I love [making music](https://soundcloud.com/charlie-cheng-jie-ji), playing board games, exploring mystery food spots and niche places, embarking on all kinds of outdoor adventures**.
 I recently start to record my thoughts and experiences in my [blog](https://charliejcj.github.io/blog/).

 If you share any of these interests or if you’d like to chat about them, don’t hesitate to connect!